If you’ve worked overtime, off the clock or were classified as an independent contractor you, too, may qualify.

 In order to avoid compensating workers for overtime hours, employers sometimes pay Per Diem or Truck Pay instead of wages.
 This intentional failure to reimburse employees for overtime is illegal.

 Often, companies knowingly fail to include an hourly worker’s bonus – rig, safety, retention, completion, mud bonus – when calculating the hourly worker’s overtime rate of pay.
-Not only is this practice illegal, but employees are entitled to recover an amount equal to their unpaid overtime wages for the last two to three years.
+Not only is this practice illegal, but employees may be entitled to recover an amount equal to their unpaid overtime wages for the last two to three years.